Lee-Sutton/clean-code-python/README.md

 So lets go over all our current concerns:
 1. This is clearly confusing to any reader.
-2. Inherting from concrete classes beging to introduce dependancy webs.
+2. Inherting from concrete classes begins to introduce dependency webs.
 3. Debuging can become a nightmare!

 **Better Design**: